List of The Amazing World of Gumball characters: Harold Wilson

-Garry Hedges
+Gary Hedges

-Garry Hedges or Harry Gedges (voiced by Dan Russell) is a neighbor of the Wattersons who lives on the left side.
+Gary Hedges or Harry Gedges (voiced by Dan Russell in "The Fridge" onward) is a neighbor of the Wattersons who lives on the left side.
 He is a purple moose with large antlers and works as a mailman.
 He is commonly seen wearing a pale brown hat, green sweater with blue slacks.
-In "The Neighbor", it is revealed that his real name is meant to be secret and his pseudonym is Harry Gedges by which Gumball and Darwin didn't know him.
+In "The Neighbor", it is revealed that his real name is meant to be secret and his pseudonym is Harry Gedges by which Gumball and Darwin did not know him.

 Larry Needlemeyer

-Larry Needlemeyer (voiced by Kerry Shale) is an origami rock, who works at almost every establishment in Elmore, including the grocery store, the gas station, convenience store, several fast-food restaurants and the DVD rental shop.
-He was previously been known as "Lazy Larry", the laziest person in Elmore until he lost his title to Richard and morphed into a hard worker.
-Larry was generally distrusting of the Wattersons, as they often get him into trouble.
+Larry Needlemeyer (voiced by Kerry Shale) is an origami rock, who works at almost every establishment in Elmore, including the grocery store, the gas station, the convenience store, several fast-food restaurants and the DVD rental shop.
+He was previously known as "Lazy Larry", the laziest person in Elmore until he lost his title to Richard and morphed into a hard worker.
+Larry is generally distrustful of the Wattersons, as they often get him into trouble.
+In "The Pizza", it is revealed that if he does not have a job, Elmore would fall into chaos.
 He has a girlfriend named Karen.

-Patrick Fitzgerald

-Patrick Fitzgerald (voiced by Dan Russell) is Penny's father.

-Judith Fitzgerald
+Fitzgerald Family

-Judith Fitzgerald (voiced by Maria Teresa Creasey) is the mother of Penny and Polly and is married to Patrick Fitzgerald.
+Patrick (voiced by Dan Russell) is Penny's father, Judith Fitzgerald (voiced by Maria Teresa Creasey) is the mother of Penny and Polly and is married to Patrick Fitzgerald, and Polly (voiced by Teresa Gallagher) is Penny's younger sister.
+They also have a pet tarantula named Mr. Cuddles.

 Marvin Finkleheimer

-Marvin Finkleheimer (voiced by Dan Russell) is a red bean who lives at a house and likes to beat kids with his cane if they help him across the street.
+Marvin Finkleheimer (voiced by Dan Russell in season 2 onward) is a red bean who lives at a house and likes to beat kids with his cane if they help him across the street.
 He was originally going to be named Bert, and he is called that by the yellow old man, Donald, and Louie but that was changed/retconned by the writers.